bspeice/speice.io/_posts/2019-02-08-compiler-optimizations.md

 is sufficiently short that heap allocations aren't necessary.
 In these cases, LLVM will move the allocation to the stack instead!
-The way this interacts with `#[inline]` attributes is a bit opaque, but the important part is that LLVM can sometimes do better than the baseline Rust language.
+The way this interacts with `#[inline]` attributes is a bit opaque, but the important part is that LLVM can sometimes do better than the baseline Rust language:

 ```rust
 use std::alloc::{GlobalAlloc, Layout, System};